What you need to know regarding the 10-Digit Requirement.

 - Will the 10-digit dialing requirement affect preset phone numbers?

 Any seven-digit preset local number will have to be reset to a 10-digit number if any system, such as speed dial, is used to automatically dial.
-Chariton Valley strongly encourages all wireless and landline customers to transition all preset numbers to 10-digit numbers prior to the November 1, 2021, deadline to avoid the inconvenience of incomplete calls and to ensure a smooth transition.
+Chariton Valley strongly encourages all landline customers to transition all preset numbers to 10-digit numbers prior to the November 1, 2021, deadline to avoid the inconvenience of incomplete calls and to ensure a smooth transition.

 10. Will Chariton Valley be prepared for the 10-digit dialing transition?